ZajdelR/GNSSINV/README.md

 ### Displacement Calculation

 - `02_displacements_from_snx_est_apr.py`: Computes displacements by comparing estimated and a priori coordinates, transforms from ECEF to topocentric coordinates, and optionally adds periodic signals.
+  - TODO: The script should retrieve the displacements solely based on the estimates.
 - `02_displacements_from_esmgfz_nc_grids.py`: Converts NetCDF grid files to daily displacement dataframes with specific grid resolution.

 ### Loading Model Integration